-In the TMc300, you will find a turret, upon which up to 3 diffraction gratings may be mounted.
+In each TMS300, a turret can be found, upon which up to 3 diffraction gratings can be mounted.

-The turret is driven through a reduction gear by a stepping-motor, used in the micro-stepping mode to yield an angular resolution of 0.00072° per step; 500,000 micro- steps per revolution of the turret.
+The turret is driven through a reduction gear by a stepping motor, used in the micro-stepping mode to yield an angular resolution of 0.00072° per step; 500,000 micro-steps per revolution of the turret.